 Mr. Rebus — a fictional character, created by Dima Rebus in 2007 and is partly based on the appearance of the artist's father.
 Hypertrophied red ears, nose and hands, pale complexion also make it look like a mime.
 The character is a key figure in the work of the artist.
 His black eyes present the entrance to the interactive Universe of Underground Aquarellka.
 He has the function of the administrator and is a primary dealer for the sale of “guiding star” (the charges for a flare gun).
 The light of the guiding star illuminates the events taking place inside the Universe.
 Mr. Rebus comes into contact with a character named Eden (Eden), living in his black eyes.

-Eden is a fictional character, it doesn't has an appearance (for the audience) because of being in complete darkness.
+Eden is a fictional character, it doesn't have an appearance (for the audience) because of being in complete darkness.
 The audience is able to see only his translucent eyes and a number of butterflies (dust of the guiding star), that help him to navigate.
 Eden’s eyes are easy to find in the characters depicted in Dima Rebus’s paintings.